Some models are scalable but you have to have VMs to modify resources to get better performance.

 reviewer1232628 says in a Palo Alto Networks NG Firewalls review

-Solutions Architect at a comms service provider with 501-1,000 employees
+Solutions Architect at a computer software company with 10,001+ employees

 We use both the NG and VM series of Palo Alto firewalls.
 We sell and install them for clients to provide the best security that money can buy.
 Additionally, adding SD WAN on the same edge device has made an all-in-one, security-edge-intelligent routing solution possible without sacrificing performance or a secure environment.